splunk/jupyterhub-istio-proxy/README.md

 Since the proxy is stateless, it can be scaled horizontally.
 Multiple replicas can be used to ensure uptime during deployments and handle pod failure.

+## Prerequisites

+In order to use the `jupyterhub-istio-proxy` the following prerequisites need to be met.
+1. The Kubernetes cluster should have istio enabled.
+2. If an [istio gateway](https://istio.io/latest/docs/reference/config/networking/gateway/) is used, it should be setup to handle traffic for the FQDN where the jupyterhub instance is exposed.
+3. The service account used for deploying the `jupyterhub-istio-proxy` should have ability to list, get, create and delete istio virtual services in the namespace where the deployment is done.
+Refer [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) for details.

+### Difference to the configurable-http-proxy

+Unlike the default `configurable-http-proxy` that ships with istio, the traffic is not routed through the proxy itself.
+The proxy configures istio to handle all traffic to the notebook servers as well as Jupyterhub.
+As a result, the `proxy-public` service is not needed when using `jupyterhub-istio-proxy`

+## Deployment

 The proxy can be deployed to a Kubernetes namespace running Jupyterhub by applying the following config:
 Change SUB_DOMAIN_HOST to a value to a hostname where jupyterhub is hosted.
 The ISTIO_GATEWAY value should be set to the gateway which handles traffic for jupyterhub.